DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 	- Once I get all the movement mechanics working fully again & make a little test scene for it, the player's movement should feel much more tight
 9. Also increased the base speed of the player a teeny bit

-# Things I Plan to Do (Not in any particular order)
+# Things I Plan to Do (Not in Any Particular order)

 ### Enemies
 - Fix the jank for the currently existing enemies